poissonconsulting/readwritesqlite/README.md

 `readwritesqlite` also allows the user to

-  - read and write lists of data frames
+  - read and write named lists or environments of data frames
-  - rearrange and add factor and ordered levels
+  - rearrange and add levels for factors and ordered factors
   - delete existing data (and meta data) before writing
   - confirm data can be written without commiting any changes